Assessments

 • Specific Learning Disorders (e.g., reading, writing or understanding numbers)

-• Social and interpersonal difficulties
+• Social and interpersonal differences

 • Career pathways and suitability

-• Developmental issues
+• Developmental delays or differences

 • Memory